(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring a balance of high jaggery and sourness provides the absolute secret to achieving superior professional-grade 'Lagan' style flavor.
+• Ensuring a balance of high jaggery and sourness provides the absolute secret to achieving superior 'Lagan' style flavor.

 Nutritional Information(Per 1 portion (200g))